denissimon/SwiftEvents/README.md

 }
 ```

-You can use the Event with any complex type.
-As for the example above, it could have been `(UIImage?, Int)`, where `Int` means the HTTP response status code in order to show a message in case of an error.

-You can also create multiple Events (didDownloadEvent, onHTTPErrorEvent, etc), and trigger only what is needed.
+You can use the Event with any complex type, including multiple values like `(UIImage, Int)?`.
+You can also create several events (didDownloadEvent, onHTTPErrorEvent, etc), and trigger only what is needed.

 ### NotificationCenter functionality